evkx/evkx.github.io/content/models/dongfeng/nammi_box/nammi_box_42.3kwh/_index.md

 ## Infotainment

+The Dongfeng Nammi Box 42.3kWh features a custom-built infotainment system designed to provide a interface with a range of features and functions to enhance the driving experience.

 ### Navigation System

 With the an optional in-car navigation system, you have all the assistance you need to reach your destination effortlessly.